dsilabs/datazoomer/apps/sample/sample.md

 instead of decimal-encoded entites like `&#8212;`.

-f you want your page to validate under XHTML 1.0 Strict, you've got to put paragraph tags in your blockquotes:
+If you want your page to validate under XHTML 1.0 Strict, you've got to put paragraph tags in your blockquotes:

     <blockquote>